belidzs/mnb/README.md

 ```

 ### GetCurrencyUnits()
-Returns the unit of the currencies passed in the parameter.
+Returns the unit for each currency passed in the parameter.

 ```python
 >>> client.get_currency_units(["EUR", "JPY"])